larissam/DecorateIt/README.md

 4. Lets you download, email, or save your decorated photo to your gallery

-### How it works

-- Image enhancement (eye enlargement and skin smoothing) done using OpenCV.
-First, OpenCV is used to detect the face and eyes.
-Then, it enlarges the eyes.
-To improve blending, it applies a transparency mask (created by deconstructing the image into r,g,b channels and reconstructing it with an alpha/transparency channel) to each enlarged eye before pasting it back on the face.
-Finally, bilateral filtering is used to smooth facial skin without sacrificing image sharpness.
-- Image editor built using pure HTML5 Canvas and Javascript.
-Javascript uses the mouse's position on the canvas to determine where to draw.
-No plugins used.
-- Photobooth built using pure HTML5 canvas and Javascript.
-No plugins used.

 ### To get it running locally

 1. Clone this repo